datapplab/SBGNview/README.md

 # Introduction
 Molecular pathways have been widely used in omics data analysis.
 We previously developed an R/BioConductor package called Pathview, which maps, integrates and visualizes omics data onto KEGG pathway graphs.
 Since its publication, Pathview has been widely used in numerous omics studies and analysis tools.
-Here we introduce the SBGNview package, which adopts Systems Biology Graphical Notation (SBGN)[@le2009systems] and greatly extends the Pathview project by supportting multiple major pathway databases besides KEGG.
+Here we introduce the SBGNview package, which adopts Systems Biology Graphical Notation (SBGN)[@le2009systems] and greatly extends the Pathview project by supporting multiple major pathway databases besides KEGG.

 Key features: